311 Medium Excavator

 There were three castings for the excavator section, the lifting jib, the bucket and supporting arm, and the separate opening bucket base.
 These were all painted dark-green.
 There was also an unpainted pulley or block at the top for the string connection to the bucket.

 The link between the jib and the body at first was a 'slot-in' connection but this was later replaced by re-casting both body and jib to create a more secure pin fixture.
-On the first version the winding handles were usually painted black whilst on the later one they were unpainted.
+On the first version the winding handles were usually painted black whilst on the later one they were black or more usually unpainted.
 The handles could also be positioned on both sides or just on one side, usually the right.

 The two boxes used for the Medium Excavator were completely different in both colour and illustrations but both were shared with the Medium Crane.
 The first one was red and black with pictures of the first version of the Excavator and of a Crane based on a similar casting.
 'Benbros Qualitoy' and 'Made in England' were printed on the end flaps with a blank panel for model details.
 'Medium Excavator 311' and '310 Medium Crane' were printed on two of the picture faces.